Method 1: Using Microsoft Photos App

 Step 5: Click File at the top and expand the Save As menu.

-Microsoft offers PowerToys software which comes with several tools to improve your productivity.
-If you want to reduce file size in several photos at once, we recommend that you use PowerToys.
+Microsoft offers PowerToys software, which comes with several tools to improve productivity.
+We recommend using PowerToys to reduce file size in several photos simultaneously.

 Step 1: Install PowerToys from the Microsoft Store on Windows.